Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - The DAO attack continued for days due to the immutability of Solidity contracts
 - remmeber how whitehat hackers tried to syphon the funds only faster than the blackhat?
-- This is why it was intorduced - as a safety feature in case of security threats
+- This is why it was introduced - as a safety feature in case of security threats

 ---